Special Services & Grants

 These opportunities are available to Wisconsin land trusts by a periodic application process.
 As a service to the land trust community we develop customized programming that promotes quality land conservation and fosters excellence.

-The Peer Mentoring Program fosters relationships and advances learning and sharing opportunities within the land trust community.
-In addition to individual visits, there are group learning opportunities throughout the program.
+The Peer Mentoring Program fosters relationships and advances learning and sharing opportunities within the land trust community through group calls, online discussions, in-person gatherings, and site visits.

 The 2015-2016 program includes Executive and Associate Directors, Land and Stewardship, Fundraising and Communications, and Community Conservation peer groups.
-Program participants, primarily staff at Wisconsin and Michigan land trusts, applied and have made a commitment to the two-year program beginning in January 2015.
-However, some components of the program will be open to any interested individuals.
+Program participants, primarily staff at Wisconsin and Michigan land trusts, applied and have made a commitment to the two-year program through November 2016.

 Gathering Waters partners with the Land Trust Alliance and Heart of the Lakes to offer this program that matches peers of similar experiences to learn from one another as a component of both ACE (Accelerating Conservancy Excellence) and LEAP (Land Trust Excellence & Advancement Program).